osteele/hackingthelibrary.org/src/pages/posts/7-code-coverage.md

 * The exception clause (`except socket.error`) isn't tested.
 This is typical.
 To make a robust proram I'd want to test this.
 * In fact, the exception clause doesn't look very well thought-out.
 Unlike the rest of the file, it prints directly to standard error instead of using the logger.
 And, continuing without subscriptions probably doesn't make sense here — it changes what should be a hard failure into a more subtle error, where things just don't work and you need to look back through the output to notice why.
 The function should throw an error instead (or just not catch this one).
 This issue — that the error case is underdesigned or absent — is also typical.

-## Configuring Coverage
+## Removing Clutter

 You may have noticed that the coverage tool reports the coverage of the test file itself.

 This is harmless, but annoying.
 It distracts from the code that's actually meant to be covered, and also gives misleading statistics, if you're tracking those.

+If the only issues reported are the ones you care about, it's easier to tell what to focus on.
+And it's easier to tell when something turns red, than when a count increases by one.

-You can tell Coverage to ignore certain files, by adding a section to the project's  `setup.cfg`  file[⁶][⁷].
+You can tell Coverage to ignore certain files by adding a section to the project's  `setup.cfg`  file[⁶][⁷].

 ```ini
 [coverage:report]